Free Mexico Travel Guide and Travel Information

 “Lechon al horno”, “bistek de cazuela”, “relleno negro” which is turkey cooked with a paste of charred chillies and vegetables with bits of hard-boiled eggs, “frijol con puerco” and chicken in escabeche.

-Valladolid is also known for its Longaniza which are a type of pork-based salami sausage with traditional condiments.
-Local traditional candies are based on materials from the region such as honey, coconut, corn and others.
+Valladolid is also known for its longaniza which is a type of pork-based salami sausage with traditional condiments.
+Local traditional candies are based on materials from the region such as honey, coconut, corn, and others.

 Traditional ice cream is very popular and a must have on your visit.
-The most common flavours are coconut, corn and fruits of the region as “guanabana” or Soursop, “mamey” or Pouteria sapota Sapote and others.
+The most common flavors are coconut, corn, and fruits of the region as “guanabana” or Soursop, “mamey” or Pouteria sapota Sapote, and others.

 Transportation